-The invitation to attend the re-entry meeting will be communicated via the notification of suspension letter and via email.
+The invitation to attend the re-entry meeting will be communicated via the notification of suspension letter and via email or phone call.
 Re-entry meetings are short, taking less than 10 minutes, and kept small with only the Principal or their delegate attending with the class teacher, student and their parent/s.